 Information about each student

 If there is anything that may affect a student's your son’s learning, it is vital that the College be informed.
 Often issues happening outside school may impact on behaviour and well-being.
 Having some knowledge of this can be really beneficial, as support structures can be put in place.
 For general situations, the student's homeroom teacher is the first point of contact.
-For confidential matters parents/caregivers are to please contact the student's Dean, the Director of Pastoral Care, the Guidance Counsellor or Mr Jim Dale, the Principal.
+For confidential matters parents/caregivers are to please contact the student's Head of Year, the Director of Pastoral Care, the Guidance Counsellors or our Principal Mr Stephen Dooley.

 We are a Catholic, Marist and Champagnat college.
 With this, we uphold certain values that reflect the teachings of Jesus Christ and the Charism of St Marcellin Champagnat.
 Bullying stands for everything we are not.
-Br Roger, Sacred Heart Principal from1981 to 1992, used to say that every student had the right to expect a safe and secure environment at Sacred Heart.
+We believe every student has the right to expect a safe and secure environment at Sacred Heart.
 If this is not what each student is experiencing, we need to know.
-The hardest job as a Dean is protecting students from bullying when it is not reported.
-Bullying won’t go away; boys shouldn’t ‘just handle it’ - we need to know.
+The hardest job of a Head of Year is protecting students from bullying when it is not reported.
+We need to know.
 By reporting this type of behaviour parents/caregivers are not only protecting their sons, they are also helping the bully who needs correction, guidance and support.

 Names on tags are not sufficient for shirts or jerseys.
 Items such as sandals and calculators should ideally have names etched onto them.